kasianov-mikhail/scout-ip/README.md

     }
     ```
 5. Replace `YOUR_IPINFO_KEY` with the token found in the [account section](https://ipinfo.io/account/token) of the [IPinfo website](https://ipinfo.io) after signing in.

+## App Store

+You can download the Scout IP app from the App Store [here](https://apps.apple.com/us/app/scout-ip/id6738300344).

 ## License